netravaa/netravaa/README.md

 ## 💬 **Let’s Connect**

 I’d love to hear from you!
-Whether you have a question, want to collaborate, or just want to chat about [common interest or field], feel free to reach out:
+Whether you have a question, want to collaborate, or just want to chat:
 - **TG**: @devonions